SwapnilRSharma/crud-api/README.md

 ### How to run a sample

-1. Change directory to one of the sample folders, e.g. task-manager-api:
+1. Change directory to one of the sample folders, e.g. crud-api:

 ```
-cd task-manager-api/
+cd crud-api/
 ```

 2. Install the dependencies :